 Within your home, grey floors can make a major difference from maintenance to perception.
 For starters, grey floors will show less dust than medium to dark brown wood floors, making it easier to maintain their attractive appearance.
 You can use light grey floors to make rooms feel airy and expansive, perfect for enhancing an open floorplan.
 Conversely, darker grey floors will help make spaces feel more intimate.
 Looking to create dramatic contrast?
 Consider using a dark grey floor to contrast bright furnishings or light-colored walls.

-In addition to grey-toned hardwood, we have plenty of laminate and luxury vinyl options that showcase this valuable color within our Thornton Flooring showroom in Rapid City, SD.
+In addition to grey-toned hardwood, we have plenty of laminate and luxury vinyl options that showcase this valuable color within our Thornton Flooring showroom in North Sioux City, SD.
 Let our experts show you how the right shade of grey can take your rooms to the next level of chic!